Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Return Energy Dashboard info' with examples (cost sensors, currency) and specifies the WebSocket endpoint.
-This distinguishes it from sibling energy tools like energy_get_energy_prefs, which deals with preferences.
+The description clearly states the tool returns Energy Dashboard info, specifies examples (cost sensors, currency), and mentions the underlying WS endpoint.
+This effectively differentiates it from sibling tools like energy_get_energy_prefs or energy_add_*.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.